exercism/v3/languages/julia/concepts/if-expressions/about.md

-`if`-statements in Julia are similar to those seen in other languages:
+`if`-expressions in Julia are similar to those seen in other languages:

 ```julia
 julia> function say_if_positive(n)